 A written process or set of procedures developed to prepare the organization to recover as quickly as possible after a disruption, including the resumption of network systems, workforce safety, and physical recovery.

-An emergency is an unexpected situation that could cause loss of life, injury, and property destruction and may result in the need for immediate action.
+An unexpected situation that could cause loss of life, injury, and property destruction and may result in the need for immediate action.
 This could also be the interference, loss, or disruption of a business's normal operations to the extent that it poses a threat.

 The capability of an organization or a community to respond to unforeseen circumstances.
 This should be completed in a timely, coordinated, and effective manner to prevent loss of life and injury or property damage.